 • Secondly, product and process innovation has led to high-performance materials in the market, often exceeding their older counterparts.
 Hence, these make for a better option to retrofit existing building envelopes.

 The Way Forward

-Commercial buildings in India typically have window-wall-ratios in the range 25 – 70% and glazing form an important part of the building envelope (Evans et al., 2009).
-The way forward for aging buildings is by way of retrofitting with advanced solar-control glazing that can help energy efficiency through insulating interiors from the exteriors, preventing direct solar radiation penetration, minimising glare, maximising comfort, reducing external noise and thereby improving the acoustic insulation, all of this without disturbing the daily continual operations of the space.
+Commercial buildings in India typically have window wall ratios in the range of 25 – 70% and glazing forms an important part of the building envelope (Evans et al., 2009).
+The way forward for ageing buildings is by way of retrofitting with advanced solar-control glazing that can help energy efficiency through insulating interiors from the exteriors, preventing direct solar radiation penetration, minimising glare, maximising comfort, reducing external noise and thereby improving the acoustic insulation, all of this without disturbing the daily continual operations of the space.

 Case Study 1: Retrofitting Of A ConferenceRoom The retrofit solution is executed in an office space located in Mumbai (warm-and-humid climatic zone) with glazings in the SW and NE directions.